 Guitar: I've monkeyed around on the guitar since about eighth grade, but I didn't practice with gusto until I started my PhD program.
 (Correlation?)
 I've been doing video lessons on Jamorama, but may invest in in-person lessons in 2016.

 Languages: I'm currently studying Japanese writing.
 Japanese has three different systems that work in concert; the most complex uses characters from Chinese, which is what takes the most time to learn.
 I've been studying this on Wanikani for about two years.
-In 2016 I will be spending time learning Basque and Welsh as well, with a focus on everyday conversation.

 Life: Since I moved to Philadelphia for my PhD, I've been mostly neglecting my social life.
 Working on this is one of my focuses for 2016.